 What is oat milk?

-Oat milk is a creamy plant based milk made from oats!
-It is made by soaking oats in water then straining and juicing them through a cheesecloth until you are left with milk.
+Oat milk is a creamy plant-based milk made from rolled oats!
+It is made by soaking oats in water and then straining and juicing them through a cheesecloth until you are left with milk.

 What does oat milk taste like?

 Oat milk surprisingly tastes similar to cow’s milk but is much creamier.
-In fact, oat milk is naturally sweeter than other dairy free alternatives and tastes slightly nutty.
+Oat milk is naturally sweeter than other dairy-free alternatives and tastes slightly nutty.
 It is so delicious!

-Yes, you can make these pancakes gluten free by using gluten free all-purpose flour.
+You can easily make these oat milk pancakes gluten-free by using gluten-free 1:1 all-purpose flour.
 I recommend this brand.

 Can I make mini pancakes?